-- 9. Use of sports facilities is administered by the Amalgamated Clubs and the Boat Club.
-Claims for essential costs incurred by College sports teams may be submitted once a term to the Amalgamated Clubs.
-Further information is available at: https://intranet.merton.ox.ac.uk/sites/default/files/page attachment/AMALGAS Application-0.pdf. - 10.
-The Pavilion is normally open between 9.00 a.m. and 10.00 p.m. during term and by arrangement with the Groundsman during vacation periods.
-The squash courts are accessible by key.
-Keys are available from the Finance Bursary and a deposit of £10 is required. - 11.
-Students may use Merton College punts and kayaks on the river, according to a booking system managed by the JCR.
-Before using kayaks students must familiarise themselves with the rules applicable.
-These can be obtained from the JCR or MCR Admiral.
-In particular, students are required to wear both a lifejacket and helmet when using kayaks and are not allowed to go out if the Isis stretch of the Thames does not have a green flag status as advertised by OURCs.
-Room keys will be taken as deposit.
-Returning a boat late inconveniences other users.
-Returning a boat after the closure of the Boathouse disturbs those living in the vicinity and risks access to the river for all Merton students.
-Those returning boats late may be fined in line with the standard tariffs laid out in Appendix 1. - 12.
-An air-conditioned Fitness Room is available to all junior members.
+Those returning boats late may be fined in line with the standard tariffs laid out in Appendix 1.

+- 12. An air-conditioned Fitness Room is available to all junior members.
 It is located in Rose Lane and has both cardio-vascular and resistance equipment.
-The fitness room is open from 7.00 a.m. until 10.00 p.m.
-On completion of an induction (available at the start of each term), a gym card will be issued to all junior members at the Merton Street lodge once a disclaimer has been signed.
-The issue of the first gym card to all junior members is free and must be returned at the completion of their studies.
-Replacement gym cards are charged at £5 per card.
+The fitness room is open 24 hours' a day.
+On completion of an induction (available at the start of each term and also online), access will be added to the members electronic college fob at the Merton Street lodge once a disclaimer has been signed.
 Appropriate clothing and shoes must be worn at all times when using the facilities.
 Junior members' guests including other University members are not permitted to use the facilities.
 Rules for the use of the Fitness Room are on display and must be followed at all times.
 Further details are available from the JCR Sports Rep. - 13.
 The Student Support Sub-Committee welcomes applications for Master Grants to enable participation in non-College sporting activities, including membership and facility fees and travel costs.
-Applications should be submitted using the form on the college intranet at https://intranet.merton.ox.ac.uk/student/master-grant-application-form by Friday of 4th Week, or by the deadline in the Long Vacation stipulated at the end of Trinity term by the Student Support Administrator.
-Awards are only given once, and, in the case of final year students, not for activities taking place after 8th week of the final Trinity term 11.
+Applications should be submitted using the form on the college intranet by Monday of 4th Week, or by the deadline in the Long Vacation stipulated at the end of Trinity term by the Student Financial Assistance Officer.
+Awards are only given once, and, in the case of final year students, not for activities taking place after 8th week of the final Trinity term13.